MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-security-with-defender-for-cloud.md

 ## Benefits

+Here are the benefits of using Defender for Cloud for Azure Stack HCI:

-- **No additional cost.** With the basic Defender for Cloud plan, you get advanced security features for your Azure Stack HCI system at no additional cost.
+- **No additional cost.** With the basic Defender for Cloud plan, you get advanced security features for your Azure Stack HCI system at no extra cost.

 - **Seamless integration with Azure Stack HCI-certified hardware.** Defender for Cloud is designed to work seamlessly with Azure Stack HCI-certified hardware to provide consistent Secure Boot, United Extensible Firmware Interface (UEFI), and Trusted Platform Module (TPM) settings out of the box.